simonw/datasette-chatgpt-plugin/README.md

 For more on this project, see [Building a ChatGPT plugin to ask questions of data hosted in Datasette](https://simonwillison.net/2023/Mar/24/datasette-chatgpt-plugin/).

+⚠️ **Warning**: ChatGPT can still hallucinate results using this plugin!
+See [this issue](https://github.com/simonw/datasette-chatgpt-plugin/issues/2) for more details of this problem.

 ## Installation

 Install this plugin in the same environment as Datasette, on a deployed instance.